the-cave/sleeping-kangaroo12/README.md

 ## What are specials?

-Many!
-Just take a peek at the code, you'll notice that:

 - It builds on top of the [eXtended Keccak Code Package (XKCP)](https://github.com/XKCP/XKCP), an easy-to-use and highly optimized library maintained by the Keccak team themselves.
 - The binding auto-select and detects CPU features on installation, it supports `AVX512`, `AVX2`, and `SSSE3` instruction sets out of the box.
 And able to run on a machine without special instruction sets.
-- Thin and stable binding; designed by a proper software architect
+- Thin and stable binding layer
-- Not limited to [Matz's Ruby Interpreter (MRI)](https://en.wikipedia.org/wiki/Ruby_MRI), this is due to the gem opting for [Ruby-FFI](https://github.com/ffi/ffi) instead of native extensions.
+- Not limited to [Matz's Ruby Interpreter (MRI)](https://en.wikipedia.org/wiki/Ruby_MRI), this is due to the gem opting for [Ruby-FFI](https://github.com/ffi/ffi) instead of using the API exposed by `ruby.h`.
   (I only tested on MRI, though.)
-- Compared to other hash functions, this binding actually shipped with the optimized implementation.
-Some other hash function might looks more performant on benchmarks, this may or may not translated to real-world performance.

 ## Prerequisites